ohare93/ohare93.github.io/_posts/2019-09-21-moving-to-denmark.md

 #### Helpful Info

-You will need to fill out an online application for your CPR number, after which you will be asked to attend a meeting at the `International Citizen Service` at your local `International House`.
+You will need to fill out an online application for your CPR#, after which you will be asked to attend a meeting at the `International Citizen Service` at your local `International House`.
 For this application, and subsequent in person appointment, you may need the following documentation depending on your own circumstances:
- - Housing confirmation: rental contract, hotel receipt, etc{% include margin.html content="I simply had my wife sign a document saying 'I allow Jordan to live with me'" %}
+ - Housing Confirmation: rental contract, hotel receipt, etc{% include margin.html content="I simply had my wife sign a document saying 'I allow Jordan to live with me'." %}
  - Residence Permit: EU or non-EU variety
  - Identification: Passport or National Identification
- - Birth Certificate - `only for people under 18`
+ - Birth Certificate - *only for people under 18*
- - Marriage Certificate - `only for married couples`{% include margin.html content="It is also a good idea to have your partner come to the appointment with you" %}
+ - Marriage Certificate - *only for married couples*{% include margin.html content="It is also a good idea to have your partner come to the appointment with you." %}

-Online Application for CPR Number: [:link: Copenhagen][CPR Number Application Copenhagen], [:link: Everywhere Else][CPR Number Application General]
+Online Application for CPR#: [:link: Copenhagen][CPR Number Application Copenhagen], [:link: Everywhere Else][CPR Number Application General]

 You can find your local International House on the [:link: International Citizen Service page][International Citizen Service].
 You can book an appointment online ([:link: Copenhagen Booking Page][State Admin Book Time]) but those are usually fully booked so it is best simply to go in during their opening times, take a number, and wait in line.

-:exclamation: The International House is also where you should go in order to get help with the paperwork for a European Union Residence Permit, Tax Card, Foreign and Driving License, not just CPR numbers.
+:exclamation: The International House is also where you should go in order to get help with the paperwork for a European Union Residence Permit, Tax Card, Foreign and Driving License, not just CPR#s.

 [How to get a CPR number]: https://international.kk.dk/artikel/how-do-i-get-cpr-number